 Ending your group sponsored Medicare Part D plan may impact your eligibility for other coverage sponsored by your group or mean that you will not be able to re-enroll in your plan in the future.
-Before ending your group sponsored Medicare Part D coverage, please contact your or your spouse's group sponsor.
+Before ending your group sponsored Medicare Part D coverage, please contact your group sponsor.